 |Funded Up To||Focus||Eligibility||Timeframe|

-The 2021 Herbek Humanitarian Award recipient and their guest will be invited to attend the 2021 CAP Annual Meeting in Chicago.
-The award presentation will take place at the House of Delegates meeting on Saturday, September 25.
+The Herbek Humanitarian Award recipient and their guest will be invited to attend the 2022 CAP Annual Meeting in New Orleans.
+The award presentation will take place during the meeting; date and event for the presentation will be announced at a later time.
 Award funding covers two airfares (coach), two nights lodging, meals, and miscellaneous travel expenses, all of which are not to exceed $1,500.00.